iangreenleaf/blog_house/_drafts/sillcock.md

 One cool-looking alternative I came across was the [Aquor](https://aquorwatersystems.com/) system.
 The hose attachment looks very slick and it's an attractive fixture.
-However, the easy quick release wouldn't do me much good for this spigot location because I typically have it hooked up to a hose reel that stays there throughout the summer.
+However, the quick release wouldn't do me much good for this spigot location because I typically have it hooked up to a hose reel that stays there throughout the summer.
-If I were installing somewhere that I only attached a hose temporarily while in use, I would definitely consider buying in to the Aquor setup.
+If I were installing somewhere that I only attached a hose temporarily while in use, I would definitely consider buying in to the Aquor product line.
 It's a bit more expensive but the extra convenience seems worth it if it works as well as promised.
-And if I ever get ambitious, I'd love to run an underground line to a [frost-free ground hydrant](https://aquorwatersystems.com/shop/ground-hydrant-v1/) right in the middle of the vegetable garden, which would eliminate the need for the whole permanent hose reel situation.
+If I ever get ambitious, I'd love to run an underground line to a [frost-free ground hydrant](https://aquorwatersystems.com/shop/ground-hydrant-v1/) right in the middle of the vegetable garden, which would eliminate the need for the whole permanent hose reel situation.

 For now, though, I would have to settle for an ordinary sillcock.
 I decided the [Prier model](https://www.homedepot.com/p/Prier-Products-1-2-in-x-12-in-Brass-MPT-x-S-Half-Turn-Frost-Free-Anti-Siphon-Outdoor-Faucet-Sillcock-Valve-478-12/306285380) at Home Depot looked good, because it was a half-turn model and it appears to be made of all metal, rather than some plastic parts like the [Everbilt model](https://www.homedepot.com/p/Everbilt-3-4-in-x-12-in-Brass-MIP-x-MHT-Sillcock-VFFASPG19EB/205816585) or the stupid one I was replacing.